salesforce-marketingcloud/LearningAppIos/README.md

 2. Ensure that you use version 7.8.0 or earlier of Google Play Services to enable geolocation for your app.

 3. You must receive user permission to implement location services.

+<a name="0006b"></a>
+## Analytics

+Mobile Application Analytics enables marketers to gather mobile app actions and behaviors from users and provides powerful visualizations of the data.
+The data helps you make informative decisions about how to structure your customer journeys, design your client facing experiences and tailor your digital marketing campaigns.
+The collected data is also available inside the Salesforce Marketing Cloud – ready to be used to segment messaging lists, provide highly personalized messaging content and drive 1:1  Custom Journeys.

+After enabling the analytics feature in your app, visit the Web & Mobile Analytics application within the Marketing Cloud.

 <a name="0017"></a>
 # iOS